Kiss curl

 A kiss curl describes a lock of hair curling onto the face and usually plastered down.
 Although the curl could be flattened with saliva (hence its alternative name spit curl), soap or hair lotion is more typically used.

+History

 Pre-20th century

 In the late seventeenth century, there was a fashion for fringes composed of curls described as fripons, guigne-galants, or 'kiss-curls', sometimes augmented with false hair.

 20th-century onwards

 The kiss curl style was worn by both men and women.

 It became a trademark of the singer Bill Haley, who wore a large kiss curl over his right eye to divert attention from his left eye, which was blind.
 Other people known for their kiss curls included Josephine Baker, Diana Ross, and the fictional character Superman.

 In early episodes of the TV drama series Agatha Christie's Poirot, Poirot's assistant, Miss Lemon, portrayed by Pauline Moran, appears with five kiss curls across her forehead.

 In the 1990s, kiss curls inspired the trend of laid edges, notably worn by Chilli in the girl group TLC.